desiro/vRNAsite/manual.md

     create plots for every segment (default: False)

 -circosIntraInter,-cit
     specify the interaction type which should be shown with circos (default: all) (choices: all,intra,inter)

+-circosIntraDist,-cid
+    define the minimum distance of intra circos intreactions (default: 10)

 --circosRange,-cir
-    set circos position plot range; start and end position has to be divided by a minus symbol (default: )
+    set circos position plot range; sequence, start and end position has to be divided by a minus symbol (default: )

+--circosMutants,-ciu
+    create mutant circos plots; the mutant segments can be defined by this parameter;
+    sequenes and type have to be separated by a comma, multiple mutants by semicolon (default: )
 ```